splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-pipeline-intro.rst

 Once you have new aggregated metrics created by aggregation rules, you can drop the raw unaggregated data for ``http.server.duration``.

-scenario for metrics pipeline management
+Scenario for metrics pipeline management
 ===============================================================================

-See the following scenario for metrics pipeline management:

-* :ref:`aggregate-drop-use-case`
+See :ref:`aggregate-drop-use-case`.

 Create your first metric rules
 ===============================================================================